Cambridge & East Anglia

 Welcome to the Cambridge & East Anglia tour, a celebration of the finest gardens in East Anglia, from the extravagance and unconstrained ebullience of Alan Gray & Graham Robeson’s garden at East Ruston Old Vicarage, in Norfolk, to the quieter, peerless planting qualities of Beth Chatto’s garden in Essex.

-We know the area well and, until we moved, this was our ‘home’ tour, a tour which – in its many different versions – we ran ever since we started this business over twenty-three years ago.
+We know the area well.
+Very Well.
+This was, until we moved to Scotland, our home tour, a tour that – in all its many editions – we ran each year, ever since we started the business over twenty-six years ago.

-East Anglia is great, it’s an ancient landscape firmly rooted in its agricultural past and, as one of Elizabethan England’s great wool areas, its rich farmland provided the wealth that gave us more medieval churches than anywhere else north of the Alps.
-More than anything though, it’s an honest landscape, it’s not the Cotswolds, and nor does it pretend to be.
+East Anglia, an ancient landscape firmly rooted in its agricultural past and, as one of Elizabethan England’s great wool areas, its rich farmland provided the wealth that gave England more medieval churches than anywhere else north of the Alps.
+More than anything, it’s an honest landscape.
+It’s not the Cotswolds, nor the Yorkshire Dales, and it doesn’t pretend to be.

 Prices